benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 Nevertheless we did not get wildly deep into it since streams require more than a few changes in the code.
-What we learn after 3 laboratories is to test an idea before losing hours on a chair in front of a screen with implementations that are not goint to be fruitful.
+What we learn after 3 laboratories is to test an idea before losing hours on a chair in front of a screen with implementations that are not going to be fruitful.
 The idea was to assign one stream to each kernel launch and see what happens.
 Something like:

 ```c